Helping them see what you mean

 persuade bosses to support an internal project

-excite their workforce
+excite the workforce

 recruit new talent

-His method is simple: focus on true meaning.
+Collins's method is simple: focus on true meaning.
 Collins tries to break through the trap of corporate 'internal focus' and express the real significance of his clients' ideas in plain language.
 Clarity and concision are his most sought-after virtues.

-But then, it's not enough for the message to be accessible: it also has to be true.
+But it's not enough for the message to be accessible: it also has to be true.
 Each project obliges the filmmaker to learn and understand the client's ideas thoroughly enough, that he can then plot the shortest path to the viewer's mind.

 Here are some examples of Collins' movies for business:

 'EeCrew' (01:30) EeStairs.
 Film to recruit new craftspeople.